-Quest stores information about status attributes in dictionary attributes called “statusattributes”, and the second line creates one on the player object (Quest does this automatically in the desktop editor).
-The third line adds one entry to that dictionary.
+Quest stores information about status attributes in a dictionary attribute called “statusattributes”, and the first line creates one for the player object (Quest does this automatically in the desktop editor).
+The other line adds one entry to that dictionary.
 It has two parts, the name of the attribute, “score”, and the display format, “Score: !/10”.

-Okay, it is not straightforward, but it is doable.
+Okay, it is not as easy as with the desktop version, but it is doable!